top of page

 In some cases, smaller rural projects may appear simpler on paper, but limited refinancing options or thin buyer pools can make exits more challenging.
 Projects located in high unemployment areas within major markets often benefit from deeper capital markets and more predictable refinancing or sale pathways.

 In evaluating rural projects, it is important to understand present and future demand dynamics.
-To investors, demand is typically presented as a warm and rosy, but due-diligence in a tougher economic environment is a must.
-Without this knowledge, investors risk the potential of receiving their money and their ability to remain in the country if their I-829 is denied.
+To investors, demand is typically presented as warm and rosy, but due diligence in a tougher economic environment is a must.
+Without this knowledge, investors risk the potential of losing their money and their ability to remain in the country if their I-829 is denied.

 Final Thoughts